 Overview

 HCP is an indigenous, non-profit organization based in Garissa County, Kenya.
-The program is primarily dedicated to the conservation of hirola antelope (Beatragus hunteri) but also aims to protect all wildlife and habitats within their area.
+The project is primarily dedicated to promoting conservation of hirola antelope (Beatragus hunteri) in eastern Kenya.

 The project originated from a global concern about the decline in hirola populations coupled with a limited conservation effort, as the hirola occur along the border regions and past conservation efforts had been limited to opportunistic field visits.
 The hirola are arguably marginalised by the pressures of cultural barriers between Somalis and other ethnic groups within Kenya.

-Because the hirola occur outside the formally protected areas, a strong in-situ program was identified as the ultimate solution to curb ongoing hirola declines.
-HCP started as an individual effort in 2005 following Dr Ali's recruitment into the National Hirola Management Committee, then as a small community-based organisation in 2008 and finally formally registered as Non-profit organisation in 2014.
+Because the hirola occur outside formally protected area and therefore a strong in-situ programme was identified as the ultimate solution to curb on-going hirola declines. hcp started as an individual effort in 2005 following Dr Ali's recruitment into the National Hirola Management Committee, then as small community based organisation-CBO in 2008 and finally formally registered as Non-profit organisation in 2014.

 Technical Support

-The program has an advisory board to give technical guidance and they include but not limited to:
+The programme has an advisory board to give technical guidance and they include but not limited to:

 Renee Bumpus (Conservation Programs Manager, Houston Zoo)